josh-mchugh/rediscovering-javascript/chapter-4/README.md

 ## iterate.js
 In this example we show how Array uses the [Symbol.iterate] and allows for us to use for...of to iterate over the values.

+## no-iterator.js
+This example we use the [Symbol.iterator] to allow for our class object to be used as an iteratable object within the for...of loop.
+We use the yield functionality to keep the code clean and short.

+## generators.js
+We expand on the no-iterator.js example by using generators and yield to expand the code and keep it's functions small.
+We create two generators and combine them together to create a suit of cards.